top of page

 State needs vs. individual needs

-Your MCOS dictates what you will need to include in your EOYA.
-The Vermont MCOS includes 8 educational categories: reading/writing, math, history/government, literature, natural sciences, physical education, health and fine arts.
-You can cover these topics using any method you choose, be it via printed material, digitally, orally, project oriented, conversational, field trips, or in any other way you imagine!
-(See the following section for more about documenting your activities throughout the year).
-Determine what materials (if any) you may need to acquire.
-See also tips on finding homeschool materials, and our list of educational resources.
+The Vermont MCOS included 8 educational categories: reading/writing, math, history/government, literature, natural sciences, physical education, health, and fine arts.
+You can cover some or all of these topics ( and others you choose) using any method, be it via printed material, digitally, orally, through projects, field trips, or conversations.
+See tips on finding homeschool materials, our list of academic resources, as well as our list of parental resources.

 End of Year